dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Parameters**

-`listener`: The input listener will be removed from CameraEnhancer instance.
+`listener`: The input listener will be removed from the Camera Enhancer instance.

 **Code Snippet**